-The FHA appraiser or underwriter makes the decisions
+The FHA appraiser or underwriter decide whether the property passes inspection

 Appraisers approved to appraise for FHA financing know the FHA MPS requirements.
-When they see something that doesn’t meet FHA guidelines, they note it in the appraisal.
-Until the issue is resolved, the lender won’t issue a final approval for the loan.
+When they see something that doesn’t meet FHA guidelines, they note it in the FHA appraisal.
+Until the issue is resolved, the lender won’t issue final approval for the loan.

-But sometimes, the FHA underwriter – the one who verifies compliance with FHA standards for the lender – will notice something in the appraisal pictures and call for it to be fixed.
+But sometimes, the FHA underwriter — who verifies compliance with FHA standards for the lender — will notice something in the appraisal pictures and call for it to be fixed.
 Examples are peeling paint or a questionable roof.

 Either way, someone has to fix the issues or there will be no FHA loan.

 Option #1: The seller can make repairs

-I know I just said the seller won’t make repairs.
-But sometimes they will come around if the repairs are inexpensive or if they can do it themselves.
+Even if the seller has said they won’t make repairs, they will sometimes come around if the necessary repairs are inexpensive or if they can do it themselves.

 For instance, if chipping paint is the issue, the seller shouldn’t have any problem scraping the affected area and spending $50 on paint.
 It’s cheap and easy.

-Give the real estate agents a copy of the appraisal so they can see the issues first hand.
-The listing agent might just convince the seller to make repairs to meet FHA requirements in the interest of closing.
+Give the real estate agents a copy of the home appraisal so they can see the issues first hand.
+The listing agent might be able to convince the seller to make repairs to meet FHA requirements in the interest of closing.

 Option #2: The real estate agents make repairs

 The real estate agents have a lot to lose if the transaction doesn’t close — often 3% of the purchase price.
-For this reason, I’ve witnessed agents coming together to throw a few hundred or even a few thousand dollars at the problem to get the repairs done.
+For this reason, it sometimes happens that agents come together to spend a few hundred or even a few thousand dollars to make sure the property meets FHA requirements.

 In other words, don’t bank on the agents paying to make repairs, but it can happen.